Tyil/website/_tutorials/freebsd-mailserver-part-2-mailing-with-postfix.md

 ## Installing Postfix
 Installation procedures on FreeBSD are pretty straightforward.
-Unlike `certbot` from the previous part, we will need to compile Postfix from source in order to use PostgreSQL as a database backend.
+Unlike `certbot` from the previous part, we will need to compile Postfix from source in order to use PostgreSQL as a database back-end.
 Thanks to FreeBSD's [ports][freebsd-ports], this is not difficult either.
 If this is your first port to compile, you probably need to get the ports tree first.
 You can download and extract this using the following command.